joanpablo/reactive_forms/README.md

 });
 ```

-Also when we set a *value* to a **FormControl** the validations messages begin to show up, even if the UI widget haven't been touched by the user yet.
+Also when we set a *value* to a **FormControl** the validations messages begin to show up, even if the UI widget haven't been touched by the user.
 For example:

 ```dart
 set name(String newName) {